kristyanYochev/blog/content/posts/breaking-ground.md

 kind of learning is called _kinesthetic learning_, and possibly the best summary of that is the
 [video on complex games' tutorials by Game Maker's Toolkit](https://www.youtube.com/watch?v=-GV814cWiAw).

-Another thing I want to incorporate into my game is ground control, rather than taking OpenScope's approach of planes magically appearing at the beginning of the runway before clearing them for takeoff and magically disappearing right after landing.